ramp4-pcar4/ramp4-pcar4/common/docs/app/defaults.md

 The `settings` allow you to make live modifications to a layer on the map.
 TODO create and hyperlink to `settings.md`

+### Northarrow

+The `northarrow` provides an arrow at the top of the map pointing to the geographic north pole.
+TODO create and hyperlink to `northarrow.md`

+### Overviewmap

+The `overviewmap` provides a smaller map displaying the current map extent within the context of a larger area.
+TODO create and hyperlink to `overviewmap.md`

 ## Default Events

 All events are specific to a RAMP instance.
 An event on one instance says nothing about a different instance.